Creator Classic: Creator Classic 3

 Although the trio of Marques Brownlee, Sean Walsh and Sabrina Andolpho were winning after the initial round, there was a chip-off for the other team to meet them in the playoff as all the other teams were tied at 8-over par.
 The team of Josh Richards, Erik Anders Lang, and Brad Dalke went on to beat the Marques Brownlee team in the sudden death playoffs, after winning the chip off against the other teams.

-Creator Classics 4
+Creator Classic 4

 The Creator Classic took place on August 20, 2025, at East Lake Golf Club in Atlanta before the Tour Championship.

-Creator Classic 4 started with a creator‑golf qualifier held at East Lake ahead of the Tour Championship.
-The 2025 edition was staged on July 21, 2025, as a prelude to the main Creator Classic event.
-The organizers announced that the winner will be revealed on August 4, 2025.

-Nine creators took part in the qualifier: seven from the United States and two from Europe – Matt Fisher (Mr. Short Game), Mason Nutt, Ben Kruper, Cailyn Henderson, Snappy Gilmore, Chance Taylor, Daniel Saloner (Short Game King), Ellie Skoog (Sweden), Arnaud Serie (France).
+Nine creators took part in the qualifier: seven from the United States and two from Europe – Matt Fisher (Mr. Short Game), Mason Nutt, Ben Kruper, Caitlyn Henderson, Snappy Gilmore, Chance Taylor, Daniel Saloner (Short Game King), Ellie Skoog (Sweden), Arnaud Serie (France).